 - If an elevator is required to reach your apartment or condominium, you will need to measure the elevator doorway and interior.

 Next, compare the dimensions of the furniture with the measurements along your delivery path.
 The height, width or depth of your furniture must be less than any of your doorway, hallway or stairway width measurements – preferably by several inches.
+Diagonal depth is also useful when determining if sofas or chairs can be brought through tighter doorways at an angle.
 If you have enough clearance for delivery, then you’re ready to order!